BernardoJoseLlamasVerna/BernardoJoseLlamasVerna.github.io/index.md

 ---

 In this personal page you can find some info about me, my interests, some of my public projects, and a brief curriculum.
 If you want more details about my education and professional experience you can take a look on my [linkedin profile](https://www.linkedin.com/in/bernardo-llamas-verna-55bb5343/){:target="_blank" rel="noopener"}.
-Also, a more narrative curriculum can be found [here](./views/about_me.html){:target="_blank" rel="noopener"}.
+Also, a more narrative curriculum can be found [here](./views/about_me.html).

 # Experience